vikasyadav097/AI-Voice-Agent-Challenge-Day-5-Simple-FAQ-SDR-Lead-Capture-Agent-/README.md

 ## Repository Structure

 This is a **monorepo** that contains both the backend and frontend for building voice agent applications.
-It's designed to be your starting point for each day's challenge task.

 ```
 ten-days-of-voice-agents-2025/